Sunnova Energy International Inc (NOVA) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in Sunnova Energy International Inc (NYSE: NOVA) Right Now?

-The average price point forecasted by analysts for Sunnova Energy International Inc (NOVA) is $26.28, which is $18.66 above the current market price.
-The public float for NOVA is 105.25M, and currently, short sellers hold a 30.20% ratio of that floaft.
-The average trading volume of NOVA on October 16, 2023 was 4.88M shares.
+The average price recommended by analysts for Sunnova Energy International Inc (NOVA) is $21.60, which is $20.21 above the current market price.
+The public float for NOVA is 105.25M and currently, short sellers hold a 30.20% of that float.
+On October 23, 2023, NOVA’s average trading volume was 4.99M shares.

 NOVA’s Market Performance

-NOVA’s stock has seen a 11.94% increase for the week, with a -24.74% drop in the past month and a -55.39% fall in the past quarter.
-The volatility ratio for the week is 8.55%, and the volatility levels for the past 30 days are at 8.07% for Sunnova Energy International Inc The simple moving average for the last 20 days is -2.20% for NOVA’s stock, with a simple moving average of -37.59% for the last 200 days.
+NOVA’s stock has seen a -15.17% decrease for the week, with a -19.94% drop in the past month and a -58.79% fall in the past quarter.
+The volatility ratio for the week is 8.44%, and the volatility levels for the past 30 days are at 8.31% for Sunnova Energy International Inc. The simple moving average for the past 20 days is -13.77% for NOVA’s stock, with a -46.44% simple moving average for the past 200 days.

 Analysts’ Opinion of NOVA

-Many brokerage firms have already submitted their reports for NOVA stocks, with Truist repeating the rating for NOVA by listing it as a “Hold.”
-The predicted price for NOVA in the upcoming period, according to Truist is $11 based on the research report published on October 04, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for NOVA stocks, with Exane BNP Paribas repeating the rating for NOVA by listing it as a “Neutral.”
+The predicted price for NOVA in the upcoming period, according to Exane BNP Paribas is $14 based on the research report published on October 20, 2023 of the current year 2023.

-During the last 5 trading sessions, NOVA rose by +11.94%, which changed the moving average for the period of 200-days by -42.16% in comparison to the 20-day moving average, which settled at $10.32.
-In addition, Sunnova Energy International Inc saw -43.25% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NOVA fell by -15.17%, which changed the moving average for the period of 200-days by -52.39% in comparison to the 20-day moving average, which settled at $9.95.
+In addition, Sunnova Energy International Inc saw -51.86% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading